 Now that we see that grocery delivery services aren’t perfect (see more pros and cons), it’s easier to see how it’s not the end of the world for traditional, brick and mortar stores.
 They still need to adapt if they want to see continued long-term success.

 But instead of bringing grocery shopping to the online world, why not bring the online world to your grocery shopping?

 WHAT CAN GROCERY STORES & SUPERMARKETS DO TO SURVIVE?

 The grocery store as we know it today was first created in 1916 by Piggly Wiggly, which was founded by Clarence Saunders.
 Before 1916, grocery shoppers went up to a counter and asked the clerk to retrieve items for them.

-In 1937, the shirt shopping carts were invented by Sylvan Goldman and rolled out at his Humpty Dumpty in Oklahoma.
+In 1937, the first shopping carts were invented by Sylvan Goldman and rolled out at his Humpty Dumpty store in Oklahoma.
 Nine years later in 1946, Orla Watson innovated the shopping cart into the nestable design we’re familiar with today.